By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 The Football Analytics Club meets weekly discussing all things related to football, conducting research, competing in trivia contests, and welcoming guest speakers.

-During the Fall 2025 semester, the Club held a Frozen Frenzy watch party as well as a fantasy hockey draft and a pizza party.
-Club members continued their research, such as “NHL Roster Salary Composition’s Effect on Team Success.”
-They held various activities such as a mock offseason, club fantasy hockey league, in-season predictions discussions, and an analytics-based scavenger hunt.
-Outside of club meetings, members frequently got together to play floor hockey on Fridays at the multipurpose court at SU’s Barnes Center.
+During the 2025-26 academic year, the Club held a Frozen Frenzy watch party as well as a fantasy hockey draft and a pizza party.
+The Club continued its research, such as “NHL Roster Salary Composition’s Effect on Team Success” and held various activities such as a mock offseason, club fantasy hockey league, in-season predictions discussions, and an analytics-based scavenger hunt.
+The Club also analyzed film of future draft prospects.
+Outside of club meetings, members frequently got together to play floor hockey on Fridays at the multipurpose courtThe Hockey Analytics Club is a student-run organization that meets weekly during the academic year to discuss trends and events in the world of hockey.
+The Club also conducts analytical research and has worked with the Syracuse University women’s ice hockey team, the AHL’s Syracuse Crunch, and the Tennity Adult League. at SU’s Barnes Center.
+Club members continued to serve in various hockey roles with the Syracuse Crunch and Syracuse Men and Women’s Club Hockey.

 Guest speakers have included Buffalo Sabres General Manager Kevyn Adams, as well as NHL agent Allan Walsh, Dante Giugliano (Hockey Trader at FanDuel) and Sam Ventura (Buffalo Sabres).